clickpaysa/clickpay-magento2.x/README.md

 8. Contact Clickpay Technical team for whitlisting you server for having this feature.
 - - -

-## Configure the Plugin for Direct APPle Pay on your website
+## Configure the Plugin for Direct Apple Pay on your website

 1. Navigate to `"Magento admin panel" >> Stores >> Configuration`
 2. Open `"Sales >> Payment Methods`